SeanKiser/SeanKiser/README.md

 🧑‍💻 About Me

-Hey, how’s it going?
-I’m a computer science student with a passion for solving problems and turning ideas into real, working projects.
-I enjoy digging into data, building full-stack applications, and learning how things work under the hood.
-Ask me about my most recent project—I’m always excited to talk about what I’m building and what I’m learning next.
+I’m a passionate problem solver who enjoys turning ideas into real, working software.
+I love digging into tough challenges, learning new technologies, and building projects that people actually use.
+Currently my team and I are developing an online marketplace for students at UNC Charlotte, used for secure exchanges of goods and services.
+I’m always excited to talk about what I’m building and what I’m learning next.

+Outside of my academic and professional pursuits, I’m an active member of the Ultimate Frisbee team at UNC Charlotte, where I also serve as President.
+I led the organization of the annual Banc Run tournament and managed team finances.
+I also love bowling, when I'm not working or studying, I'm at the bowling alley.

 ---